MaximKitsenko/MaximKitsenko.github.io/_posts/2018-11-11-Small-hack-for-fast-copying-boilerplate-code.md

 ... other files
 ```

+Naturally arising desire is to copy files

+- *TerritoriesRepository.cs*;
+- *ITerritoriesRepository.cs*;
+- *Territory.cs*.

+to these

+- *SalesRepository.cs*;
+- *ISalesRepository.cs*;
+- *Sale.cs*.

-Naturally arising desire is to copy *TerritoriesRepository.cs*, *ITerritoriesRepository.cs*, *Territory.cs* to *SalesRepository.cs*, *ISalesRepository.cs*, *Sale.cs*, then casesensitive "ReplaceAll" 4 times on each of all 3 files:
+then casesensitive "ReplaceAll" 4 times on each of all 3 files:

 - "Territory" to "Sale";
 - "territory" to "sale";
 - "Territories" to "Sales";
 - "territories" to "sales".

 For simplicity i described only 3 files, in reality we have 10 similar files for one domain entity.
 If you want to copy-paste 3 domain entities it may take some significant time even if you use hotkeys.
 This amount of time may be significant but still not enough to justify creating your own codegenerator.
 We want to automate creation of such boilerplate code ( **DRY**! ).
 These files shouldn't be changed, they are part proof concept project, so fullvalue codegenerator looks like overcomplicated solution.
-The problem is - we need light weight toolkit for copying boilerplate code.
+The problem is - we need light weight toolkit for generating boilerplate code.

 ## Solution